“Stop it,” the reaper said.

 “There we go, then.”
 She dropped the scythe away and stood watching him, her face hidden in the depths of her hood.
 “Run along.”

-He took a wary step across the landing, then turned back to spit at Anna.
+He took a wary step across the landing, then turned back to spit at Emma.
 She flinched as if he’d thrown a punch, and he glared at her, then started for the stairs.
 Gertrude watched him go, thinking that he’d be back.
 He was the sort of person that would convince himself she hadn’t scared him, that he’d just let her think she had, despite the wet stain on the front of his trousers.
 She sighed.
 She couldn’t kill him.
 Reapers don’t kill people.
-So she just held a hand out to Anna and helped her to her feet.
+So she just held a hand out to Emma and helped her to her feet.

 “Are you okay?”

 “What – is that?”
-Anna asked, and for a moment Gertrude thought she meant the scythe, which seemed fairly self-explanatory.
+Emma asked, and for a moment Gertrude thought she meant the scythe, which seemed fairly self-explanatory.
 Then she heard a joyous, hairball-hacking cough, and she spun around to see the ghoulets pouring down the stairs and across the landing, teeth bared and legs flailing wildly.
 One lost her balance and tumbled into her siblings, setting up an avalanche of ungainly limbs and snapping mouths and hungry bellies.

 “Oh dear,” Gertrude said, without any great concern, as the man on the stairs shrieked.
 “Bad ghoulets.”

 Hungry ghoulets are terribly efficient, and the man didn’t manage more than one scream.
 Clearing up the blood splatters took longer, but it was done before dawn, and Gertrude personally thought the most suspicious thing was how clean the hallway actually was now.
-She made Anna another hot lemon and honey, and watched her top it with a generous glug of brandy that she’d brought up from her own apartment.
+She made Emma another hot lemon and honey, and watched her top it with a generous glug of brandy that she’d brought up from her own apartment.
 The sated ghoulets were sleeping in a pile-up of pale fur and bulging bellies in the middle of the floor.

 “So you’re stuck with them until they grow up.”